 '''

-Shell> fs1:

 fs1:\> install

 '''

 If you do not see the DVD-ROM device, use the map command to list all device names from the EFI shell prompt.
-If you change the DVD in the drive after going to the EFI shell, you must run the command map -r to allow EFI to locate the bootable DVD in the drive The list of devices is displayed automatically, and the install process selects the device for you.
+If you change the DVD in the drive after going to the EFI shell, you must run the command map -r to allow EFI to locate the bootable DVD in the drive The list of the transmission of the transmission of the transmission.

+The list of devices is displayed automatically, and the install process selects the device for you.